SoftFluent/CodeFluent-Entities-Documentation/setup-and-installation/registration.md

 ## Register

 On your first use of CodeFluent Entities you will need to register your license.
-Firstly, accept the End User License Agreement.
+First, accept the End User License Agreement.

 ![](img/first-setup-08.png)

-Then you just need to register with your SoftFluent.com account.
+Then activate the licence using with your SoftFluent.com account.

 ![](img/first-setup-09.png)

-In case you have any trouble, you can also get your key from your [store account](http://www.softfluent.com/store/products).
+In case of any trouble, you can also get your key from your [store account](http://www.softfluent.com/store/products).

 ## Troubleshooting Connection Problems

-If for some reason activation does not work as planned, you can use the **SoftFluent.Licensing.Client.exe** program (available in the installation directory) which provides extra-capabilities.
+If, for some reason, activation does not work, you can use the **SoftFluent.Licensing.Client.exe** program (available in the installation directory) which provides extra-capabilities.

 ### Check Connectivity

-Using the Using the SoftFluent.Licensing.Client.exe you can ensure CodeFluent Entities can contact our activation servers.
-Select Help > Check Connectivity to launch a test. you can ensure CodeFluent Entities can contact our activation servers.
+Using the SoftFluent.Licensing.Client.exe, you can ensure CodeFluent Entities can contact our activation servers.
+Select Help > Check Connectivity to launch a test.
 Select **Help > Check Connectivity** to launch a test.

-If this test fails it's probably due to proxy settings or a lack of internet connection.
+If this test fails, it's probably due to proxy settings or a lack of internet connection.

 ### Supporting Proxies